flairNLP/flair/resources/docs/TUTORIAL_9_TRAINING_LM_EMBEDDINGS.md

 Language models are trained with plain text.
 In the case of character LMs, we train them to predict the next character in a sequence of characters.
 To train your own model, you first need to identify a suitably large corpus.
-In our eperiments, we used corpora that have about 1 billion words.
+In our experiments, we used corpora that have about 1 billion words.

 You need to split your corpus into train, validation and test portions.